 A kid that grows up in a house with one or more siblings or a similar environment can develop very different personalities.
 Although these challenges exist, after tedious hours of research, researchers have found that parenting styles and their effects on children are linked.
-These effects are also attributed to adult behaviour, according to some.
+These effects are also attributed to adult behavior, according to some.

 Parent-child relationships are unique in every family.
-A child’s behaviour, reaction, and thoughts will be influenced by how you parent and nourish them.
+A child’s behavior, reaction, and thoughts will be influenced by how you parent and nourish them.
 It’s essential to define what type of parent you hope to be by considering the types of parenting you might consider.

 Growth and development differ among children.
 One critical factor that affects a child’s development is how they are parented.
 Putting a focus on your parenting style and discipline can have a long-lasting impact on your child’s life.
-Researchers say this is important because your behaviour towards them, and the discipline you impose, influence them throughout their lives.
+Researchers say this is important because your behavior towards them, and the discipline you impose, influence them throughout their lives.

 According to the parenting style by Diana Baumrind, most parents follow one of the three types.
 Adding a fourth parenting style was recommended by fellow child psychologists Maccoby and Martin later in the study.
-Each of these influences a child’s behaviour in a different way.
+Each of these influences a child’s behavior in a different way.

 There is no definite type of parenting dignified as the best style of parenting.
 So, let’s have a look at the four types of parenting styles in psychology in detail.

 Authoritarian parents set rules for their children that are expected to be followed by authoritative parenting styles.
 It is, however, a more democratic way of parenting.